Aidas-Baublys/bird-killer/README.md

 ### Check it out [`live`](https://bird-killer.vercel.app/)

 Don't judge the game too much, it has only one mechanic (killing birds with clicks) and poor collision detection.
+Also is rather ugly.
 Try to hack it though.
 I trust my backend provider.

+Deployment was done via [`Vercel`](https://vercel.com/), which is in essence created for my tech stack.
+After the code was finished it took like 2 minutes to connect it to this github repo and get a live link, which is updated on every change pushed to main branch.

 ## Description